The Sprint Cycle

 Teams new to Scrum often struggle to reach potentially releasable state, partly because Scrum leaves it up to them as to how to accomplish that goal.
 Many Scrum teams fill this gap with engineering practices, especially those found in Extreme Programming (XP).
 XP offers teams tools such as continuous integration, test driven development and pair programming and reinforces concepts such as sustainable pace.

-If your team needs help in getting to a potentially releasable state, consider Scrum & XP coaching from Mitch Lacey & Associates.
-You might also want to read the blog "Breaking the Rules of Agile--Working Overtime"on one of the myths about sustainable pace—that agile teams can never work overtime.
+You might also want to read the blog “Breaking the Rules of Agile–Working Overtime“on one of the myths about sustainable pace—that agile teams can never work overtime.